vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/unit-testing.md

     }
 }
 ```
 When we have the contract we can write the tests for it.
-Create a new file `TokenTest.js` file for the tests.
+Create a new file `TokenTest.js` file for the tests:

 ```js
 const Token = artifacts.require('Token')